scutarian/Liner-shipping-hub-location-problem-under-demand-uncertainty/algorithms/readme.md

 This directory contains a supplementary PDF including:

-- The full notation used in the mathematical model
+- The full notation used in the algorithms
 - The pseudocode of the Tabu Search algorithm
 - The pseudocode of the Decomposition Heuristic